shawnthye/playground/README.md

 [] Dynamic features (Waiting for better Hilt support in the future) [] Kotlin json serialization customization to transform all empty/blank string to null [] Solution to transform DTO to Entity
+[] Network bound resource with Data Mapper or use DataSource approach?